iuec/uec-tech-standards/_pages/national_services/repeat_caller_service.md

 - The following settings should be configurable in the system without requiring new development / releases:
   - Ability to Enable / Disable Repeat Caller Service interactions
   - Endpoint URL for the Repeat Caller Service (endpoints for Submissions and Queries should be separately configured)
-  - ​

 ### Submission Interface
 #### Retry Logic
 - If a submission attempt is unsuccessful, the submission should be queued to retry the submission.
-- Systems should continue to retry the submission until a reasonable number of attempts have failed, or until submission is removed from the queue by a user.
+- Systems should continue to retry the submission for up to 96 hours from the initial attempt, or until submission is removed from the queue by a user.
-- Systems should implement retry logic which increases the amount of time between retries with each subsequent retry.
-This is to ensure that retries attempts do not generate
+- Systems should implement ["Exponential Backoff"](https://en.wikipedia.org/wiki/Exponential_backoff) logic for retry attempts to avoid creating an unnecessary load on the service during and following periods of interruption.

 #### Monitoring
-- Systems should appropriate users to failure of submissions, and provide them with appropriate tools to monitor and respond to issues.
+- Systems should notify appropriate users where there submissions fail, and provide them with appropriate tools to monitor and respond to issues.